 In addition to this investment, fee charges in co-investment models are often lower compared to blind pools and private equity funds.
 Therefore co-investors in commercial real estate can secure higher returns on investment.

 Accredited investors and firms often have access to sophisticated deals and opportunities in real estate growth areas.
 As a result, individual investors, are deprived of these transactions.

 Furthermore, co-investing allows smaller investors to access lucrative opportunities across different geographical markets, property niches, and investment blueprints.
-Therefore the investors can strategically allocate capital in the most desirable and dynamic market conditions.
+Therefore, investors can strategically allocate capital in the most desirable and dynamic market conditions.